montesmariana/montesmariana.github.io/NephoVis/README.txt

 what you need is the name of the model, and then just a link to the following url:
     "level3.html?type=[type]&model=[model]"
 From that level 3, you can still go up to level 2 and level 1, and the selected model will be highlighted.

+7. WHAT SHOULD [TYPE].MODELS.DIST.TSV LOOK LIKE?
+This file is a tab separated distance matrix, with the names of the models as row and column names and the distance between them (whatever generated your [type].models.tsv coordinates) as values.
+You can still run everything in absence of this file, it will just say it's not available.